 “There is no proof that history is working for the benefit of humans because we lack an objective scale on which to measure such benefit.”(p269)

-Anti humanistic theories take many forms but this one uniquely compares our cultures to viruses living parasitically upon host bodies, caring nothing for them and sometimes even killing them.
+Anti-humanistic theories take many forms but this one uniquely compares our cultures to viruses living parasitically upon host bodies, caring nothing for them and sometimes even killing them.
 Relativism allows anyone to say anything so one cannot say anything about this except perhaps to agree with Aristotle that such descriptions and claims become like the meaningless noise of grasshoppers in the trees.

-This chapter concludes with a discussion of memetic theory, post modernist theories of discourse and game theory and these are called upon to prove that
+This chapter concludes with a discussion of memetic theory, postmodernist theories of discourse and game theory and these are called upon to prove that

 “the dynamics of history are not directed towards enhancing human well being.”

-Auspiciously, the author then illustrates this argument by referring to the Scientific Revolution which began around 1500.
+Auspiciously, the author then illustrates this argument by referring to the Scientific Revolution that began around 1500.
 History and the scientific revolution, it is argued cares not for human happiness and well being, both proceed blindly on an uncaring path, indifferent to the fate of the human species.
 They are viruses.
 Aristotle would have agreed with this verdict insofar as modern science and chaos theory is concerned but would have contested this point of view insofar as history was concerned.
 He would have claimed that the essential function of history was to understand the past and use this understanding to philosophically attempt to understand the future.